 When multiple cloud providers are used, organizations often suffer from inconsistent identity and access management policies.
 Workers may unwittingly provide themselves with too much access or not revoke it when their role changes, creating risky hybrid cloud security holes.
 These misconfigurations expose sensitive resources to unauthorized access without a unified IAM strategy.

 The proliferation of APIs in hybrid cloud environments creates an expanded attack surface, which is easy to overlook.
-Most of the Organizations didn’t have a proper API inventory and monitoring mechanism, making them an easy target for cyberattacks.
+Most of the organizations didn’t have a proper API inventory and monitoring mechanism, making them an easy target for cyberattacks.
 APIs with no validation such as lack of authentication and rate limiting, or encryption are a cyber-criminal’s favorite blind spots to exploit.

-Deploying cloud resources without IT oversight leads to shadow IT that circumvents security for hybrid cloud controls.
+Deploying cloud resources without IT oversight leads to shadow IT that circumvents hybrid cloud security controls.
 This common issue becomes more complex in secure hybrid cloud environments, where employees can spin up new services in multiple clouds with ease.
 Because these unauthorized deployments, by their very nature, don’t always have the proper hybrid cloud security configurations and monitoring capabilities, this creates blind spots in your overall security posture.

 Understanding Your Hybrid Cloud Attack Surface